MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 # Project Schedule API performance

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing, Project for the web_

 This topic provides information about the performance benchmarks of the Project Schedule application programming interfaces (APIs) and identifies the best practices for optimizing usage.